msteinert/bstring/doc/comparisons.md

 The Bstrlib C API takes the position that error handling needs to be done at the callsite, and just tries to make it as painless as possible.
 Furthermore, error modes are removed by supporting auto-growing strings and aliasing.
-For capturing errors in more central code fragments, Bstrlib's C++ API uses exception handling extensively, which is superior to the leaf-only error handler approach.

 Comparison With Managed String Library CERT Proposal
 ----------------------------------------------------